georgedev9/loan_calculator_python/README.md

 Personal finances are an important part of life.
 Sometimes you need some extra money and decide to take a loan, or you want to buy a house using a mortgage.
 To make an informed decision, you need to be able to calculate different financial parameters.
 Let’s make a program that can help us with that!

-This project to the following tasks:
+This project do the following tasks:

 * Create a simple program that will print messages about loan calculations.
 * Communicate with the user to get input values, do some simple mathematical operations, and output the result.